United States of America

 Reno-Tahoe International Airport has a modest selection of shopping and dining options, and, being in Nevada, it also offers passengers a couple of slot machines.
 The airport is a great gateway to the Nevada's great outdoors and a number of airlines from across the United States offer flights to Reno-Tahoe International Airport.

-The airport is just four miles (6km) south of downtown Reno.
+The airport is just three miles (6km) south of downtown Reno.

 Getting to the city